justliam42/MSOE-notes/Classes/CSC 1110/Example 6.md

 Course:  CSC 1110
 Fall 2023
+Exercise 6 - Using Chat-GPT To Debug Code
 Name: Liam Otten
+10/6/

 ## 1.
 Write a method countToTen that will use a for loop to count from 1 to 10, incrementing a local variable ten inside the loop, then return ten.
 Here is a buggy version of the method: